 Build a Fan Page Your Church Can Be Proud Of: Five Nifty Facebook Tips for Churches

 You can use IconCMO for organizing members and groups, contribution reporting, fund accounting, and even payroll – why don’t we have a place for church members to interact with each other like other church management systems?
+This is a common question we get about IconCMO.
+Churches should use Facebook for church member interaction.
+Why?

 For starters, everyone already uses Facebook.
 Well, not literally everyone, but half of the site’s 750 million active users log on every day.
 Since so many people already use Facebook on a regular basis, participation is much more likely and you can get their attention more easily.
 Not only can the church securely use Facebook in a variety of ways, but did we also mention that Facebook is easy to use and fun?